pranav750/block_of_deed/README.md

 Live Demo :- https://block-of-deed.netlify.app

-Warning - This web application will be sending transactions.
-That means MetaMask is mandatory for this web application.
+<strong>Warning - This web application will be sending transactions.
+That means MetaMask is mandatory for this web application.</strong>

 I'm listing all the functionalities of the web application below for those who don't have Metamask installed on their browser.